 Management's Discussion and Analysis introduces the City's basic financial statements.
 The basic financial statements include: (1) government-wide financial statements, (2) fund financial statements, and (3) notes to the financial statements.
-The City also includes in this report additional information to supplement the basic financial statements and a federal award section.
+The City also includes in this report additional information to supplement the basic financial statements and a section of information required by the Government Accountability Office) GAO.